 • Act of Residential Leases (finlex.fi)

-UEF's occupational accident insurance and the occupational health care services provided by the University of Eastern Finland do not cover leisure time or any family members.
-Therefore, taking out a private health insurance for you and your family members is strongly recommended.
-More information can be found below.
+Please note that occupational accident insurance and occupational health care services provided by the University of Eastern Finland (UEF) for staff members only apply during working hours.
+They do not cover accidents during leisure time, weekends, public holidays or extend to family members.
+Therefore, it is highly advisable to arrange private health insurance for both yourself and any accompanying family members.

 Private health insurance